tpierrain/Diverse/README.md

 ## Why the name Diverse?

-Thanks to ask ;-) It's a matter of fact that the software industry is still not really an inclusive place right now.
+Thanks to ask ;-) Well...
+It is a matter of fact that the software industry is still not really a super inclusive place right now.

+### *Karens* are in minority here ;-)
-Diverse will help you to make your test more inclusive and diverse by picking other things that *Karen* of *John* as default first names for instance.
+Indded, Diverse will help you to make your tests more inclusive and more diverse by picking other things that *Karen* of *John* as default first names for instance.

 Diverse will help you to quickly generate diverse names or persons from various genders, countries, cultures, etc.